 Swimming lessons are subsidised in Key Stage 2, in order to raise attainment in primary school swimming and work towards successfully meeting the requirements of the national curriculum before our pupils move on to secondary school.
 Further participation is also encouraged and coaching provided for entry into inter-school swimming galas.

 Forest School continues to be a popular way to improve children’s engagement with outdoor physical activities, in addition to providing some very positive results with regard to improving enjoyment and emotional wellbeing both in and out of the classroom.
-We are now in our sixth year of offering children in Years R-6 Forest School and Outdoor Learning opportunities and learning experiences.
-This year a total of £10,310 has been allocated to the Forest School Provision, allowing for improvements to resources and for more pupils to benefit from forest school.
+We are now in our eighth year of offering children in Years R-6 Forest School and Outdoor Learning opportunities and learning experiences.
+This year a total of £5000 has been allocated to the Forest School Provision, allowing for improvements to resources and for more pupils to benefit from forest school.
 A specialist Forest School Teacher (who is also a qualified Primary School Teacher) has run Southborough Forest School since autumn 2013 and the development of pupils’ tenacity, perseverance and problem solving skills has really been enhanced by the challenges they are able to experience and overcome whilst at Forest School.
-We are continuing our strong collaboration with Countryside Management Partnerships to extend our forest school provision to more children and training has been provided to upskill more of our own staff in the delivery of forest school.
+We are continuing our strong collaboration with both the Countryside Management Partnerships and the Kent High Weald Partnership to extend our forest school provision to more children and training has been provided to upskill more of our own staff in the delivery of forest school.